We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Lowers Blood Pressure

 Another global health benefit of dogs sleeping in bed with their owners is that it lowers blood pressure.
 This consequently lowers the risk of heart disease, hypertension, stroke, and more.
-This particular side effect is associated with owning pets in general, but it’s most linked to dogs.
+This particular side effect is associated with owning pets in general, but it's most linked to dogs. dog sleeping in bed

 Keeps You Warm On Cold Nights

 Overall, people sleep better in cooler temperatures, but when your bedroom is too cold, your sleep suffers.
 If you live in a drafty home or an area with a cold climate, sleeping with your dog or cat in bed may provide the added warmth you need to sleep comfortably.
 That’s because cats and dogs have a slightly higher body temperature—around 102.5°F, making them better than any hot water bottle or a furry replacement for an electric blanket.
+That said, being too warm at night can ruin your quality of sleep.
+So, if you decide to share a bed with one or more pets or with a partner, make sure you have a highly breathable mattress, such as the Nectar mattress, which wicks away heat and keeps you cool throughout the night.

 Helps Socialize Animals